Queensland Seller Disclosure Laws (From 1 August 2025)

 - Details of any outstanding notices affecting the property

-All the information must be up to date and accurate at the time it is given to the buyer.
+In addition, all information must be current at the time it is provided to the buyer.
+Otherwise, the disclosure may be considered non-compliant.

 - Title search